shreehank22/Adaptive-PID-Control-for-Quadrotor-UAVs-Using-Feedback-Linearization-and-Deep-Reinforcement-Learning/README.md

    * Load the Simulink model: `FBL_ON_UAV_Final.slx`.
    * Use `AgentTD3_Final2.mat` to directly evaluate a trained agent.
    * Run simulations and visualize tracking performance.
+   * A pre-trained DDPG agent is included for benchmarking and comparative analysis against the TD3-based adaptive PID controller.

 ---